haiiro-moe/cakes/posts/pride-2025.md

 By the way, If you followed my posts there will be duplicates here.
 Also as a quick disclaimer, all of these scores are objective.
 If you disagree, you are wrong. <sup>/s</sup>

+My top 20 yuri manga, mostly ordered by enjoyment.
+There are a couple honourable mentions at the end, those that I also really enjoyed but didn't quite make the cut.
+All manga are linked to their AniList pages.
+Have fun reading!

 <div class="card-container"><article>

 ### #1 - Bloom Into You